Shay Greene, MDiv, BCC

 Associate Director for Clinical Pastoral Education

-Rev. Dr. Robert Randy Hall is a certified ACPE Supervisor and an ordained Baptist minister.
+Rev. Dr. Robert Randy Hall is an ACPE Certified Educator and an ordained Baptist minister.
 He is endorsed by, and is a “Recognized Clergy” in, the Alliance of Baptists.
 Randy‘s Doctor of Ministry degree was completed in 2007 through Graduate Theological Foundation.
 He received his Masters of Divinity from Southeastern Baptist Theological Seminary in 1987 and completed his undergraduate degree from Furman University in 1984.
 He completed his supervisory education at Alamance Regional Medical Center (ARMC) in Burlington, NC.
 After completion of his supervisory education, and as an ACPE Associate Supervisor (2008), he became the Director of CPE in the Pastoral Care and Counseling Department at ARMC (2009).
 He was granted ACPE Supervisor in 2010 and stayed at ARMC until August of 2013.
 He immediately entered the Pastoral Care Department at UNC Hospitals as contract supervisor and became a full-time member of the staff in December of 2013.
 Randy has served as an adjunct member of the Certification Committee for the Mid-Atlantic Region of ACPE (MARACPE).
 He has also served on, and is currently the co-chair of, the Accreditation Committee MARACPE.

 Stuart Harrell, MDiv, BCC, ACPE Certified Educator